 Breastfeeding and 19 years old or older | 120 mg per day | 2,000 mg per day |

-People who have exposure to cigarette smoke or who have medical conditions that might affect how their body absorbs nutrients (such as cancer, eating disorders, kidney disease, malabsorption, or substance misuse) should talk with their healthcare providers about their specific nutritional needs.
-Talk to your healthcare provider about all of your breastfeeding questions.
+People who have exposure to cigarette smoke or who have medical conditions that might affect how their body absorbs vitamins (such as cancer, eating disorders, kidney disease, malabsorption, or substance misuse) should talk with their healthcare providers about their specific nutritional needs.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

-A few studies have found that vitamin C might help to improve fertility (ability to get partner pregnant) for some men but not for others.
-People who are experiencing infertility should discuss treatment options with their healthcare providers.
-In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+A few studies have found that vitamin C might help to improve fertility (ability to get a woman pregnant) for some men but not for others.
+Men who are experiencing infertility should discuss treatment options with their healthcare providers.
+In general, exposures that men have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.